siantist/quantumcomputing/README.md

 How to use cycle bases as a bases, how to write the cycle bases in terms of qbits (?) and how to write min weight cycle basis algorithm

+Differential Privacy with quantum circuits (teleportation between Alice and Bob) ?

 Notes from Programming Quantum Computers: pg.
 185: Matrix Encodings
 Obvious way of encoding m x n matrix is to employ m QPU registers, each of length log_2 (n), to amplitude-encode each row of the matrix as if it was a vector.